South African Snowballs Recipe

 pink coconut snowball sa

 Snowballs are one of the baked treats that evoke the best childhood memories.
-Amma’s brother worked at the Wareings Bakery in Durban, home for most baked treats like cream buns, fresh cream donuts and snowballs.
+Amma’s brother worked at the Wareings Bakery in Durban, home for most baked treats like cream buns, fresh cream doughnuts and snowballs.
 We always got these treats when my uncle visited.
 Amma usually made pink snowballs for Diwali more than she did any other time of the year.
 I recall her sometimes making yellow snowballs with turmeric.
 If you find yourself without pink food coloring one of the best natural substitutes is beetroot juice.
 Cut a beetroot into slices then allow to soak in a quarter cup of water.
 Leave for a few hours then use the pink liquid as your food coloring.
 Use no more than one teaspoon of this beetroot juice as you don’t want to make your coconut too soggy.
-Allow the colored coconut to dry before using.
+Allow the coloured coconut to dry before using.

 3. Mix well until a soft pliable dough is formed.
 Although the texture of cooked snowballs is like that of a firm cake, the batter on the other hand is soft and thick.
 It should resemble a combination of scones dough and pound cake mixture…something like the image below…you should be able to pull it apart with your hands.